kkinnebrew/clementine/docs/Getting Started.md

 });
 ```

 Let's step through this code method by method.
-The **ViewController** class gives you access to the `this.target`, which stores a reference to the DOM element of the view.
-In this case, the `this.target` is equal to the DOM element
+First, the **ViewController** class gives you access to the `this.target` instance variable, which stores a reference to the view controller's associated view element.
+As OrangeUI traversed down the DOM tree, it passed references to each of the `data-control` DOM elements into each view controller instance it created.
+For the **SearchFieldController**, the `this.target` variable references the DOM element:

 ```html
 <input data-control="search-field" type="search" name="keyword" />